dex4er/Pyjo/README.rst

 An asynchronous, event driver web framework for the Python programming language.

-Pyjoyment provides own reactor which handles I/O and timer events in its own main event loop but it supports other loops, ie. libev, asyncio.
+Pyjoyment provides own reactor which handles I/O and timer events in its own main event loop but it supports other loops, ie. *libev*, *asyncio*.

 Pyjoyment uses intensively own event emmiter which should be familiar for Node.JS programmers.